HermesFlow/Hermes/freecad_python_hermes/README.md

 Steps:
 1. Create the Hermes directory inside Mod
-2. Copy the files from freecad_python_hermes to the Heermes directory.
+2. Copy the files from freecad_python_hermes to the Hermes directory.